Theodore Stebbins: Career

 Complementing his career as a curator and academic, Stebbins served on the board of directors and the Art Advisory Council of the International Foundation for Art Research.
 He also serves as a trustee for the Heinz Family Foundation, in honor of his high school friend and college roommate, H. John Heinz III.
-He has served as advisor to the Henry Luce Foundation, the Whitney Museum of American Art, the San Francisco Art Museums, the Cleveland Museum of Art, the James McGlothlin Collection, and many other individuals, museums, and foundations.
+He has been advisor to the Henry Luce Foundation, the Whitney Museum of American Art, the San Francisco Art Museums, the Cleveland Museum of Art, the James McGlothlin Collection, and many other individuals, museums, and foundations.
 He was advisor to the Kingdom of Spain when it acquired the Thyssen-Bornemisza Collection of American Art.
 During the 1980s, he served two terms on the Art Advisory Panel of the Internal Revenue Department.

-In 2014 he published American Paintings at Harvard, Volume One: Artists Born Before 1826, completing a two volume scholarly analysis of Harvard's extensive holdings of American Art.
-Stebbins retired as Curator at Harvard in the same year, but continues to teach at the university.
-In 2014, he established Theodore E. Stebbins Advisors, which serves as a consultant on issues of American art to museums, foundations, and a small number of private collectors.
-His most recent publications "Ray Spillenger: Rediscovery of a Black Mountain Painter."

-Education

-Stebbins attended Phillips Exeter Academy in Exeter, New Hampshire.
-He later received his B.A in political science from Yale University in 1960.
-He also holds a J.D.
-(1964) from Harvard Law School and a Ph.D (1971) in art history from Harvard University.
-His article entitled The Problem of Tort Liability for the Art Expert has been reproduced in numerous casebooks and for many years remained a standard reference.
+From 2002 to 2015 Stebbins was the Harvard University Art Museum's first curator of American art, while teaching a seminar on the Gilded Age.
+He published the two-volume scholarly catalog, American Paintings at Harvard (volume two published in 2008 and volume one in 2014).
+As curator, he brought to Harvard its first paintings by Arthur Dove, Georgia O’Keeffe, and Willem de Kooning, while also overseeing the gift of the Didi and David Barrett Collection of Outsider Art.
+In 2021 Stebbins and his wife Susan Cragg Stebbins gave their collection of seventy 19th century American works to the Morse Museum of American Art in Winter Park, Florida.